Empowering Private Tutoring by Chaining Large Language Models: Introduction

 \section{Introduction}

 \looseness=-1 Online education, along with artificial intelligence (AI) technology, brought the aspiration of personalized tutoring within reach~\cite{bloom19842}.
 AI has been used to assist education in multiple aspects, ranging from adaptive content recommendation~\cite{costelloadaptive2009}, automatic performance evaluation ~\cite{McDonald2013AnET, Grivokostopoulou2017AnES}, to personalized instruction and dynamic feedback~\cite{Bhutoria-2022, Tang-Liang-et-al, gordonAffective2016, grawemeyer2016affect, Dzikovska2014BEETLEID}.
-Although a few early approaches have been made towards a stand-alone dialogue-based intelligent tutoring system~\cite{Graesser_VanLehn_Rose_Jordan_Harter_2001, rusDeepTutor2014a}, most of them are domain-specific and focus primarily on guiding the users to solve a pre-defined problem.
-Nevertheless, a more ultimate exploration lies in the pursuit of a fully-fledged AI-driven tutoring system with greater flexibility and generalizability.
+Although a few early approaches have been made towards a dialogue-based intelligent tutoring system (ITS) ~\cite{Graesser_VanLehn_Rose_Jordan_Harter_2001, rusDeepTutor2014a}, most of them are domain-specific and focus primarily on guiding the users to solve a pre-defined problem.
+Nevertheless, a more ultimate exploration lies in the pursuit of a full-fledged AI-driven tutoring system with greater flexibility and generalizability that teaches in a systematic and consistent manner on a much broader range of knowledge.